Faster quantum and classical SDP approximations for quadratic binary optimization: Comparison to previous work and techniques for further improvement

 \section{Comparison to previous work and techniques for further improvement}

 This section is devoted to giving a brief overview over some promising proposals for speeding up SDP solvers for problems with a similar structure.
-The main message is that these unfortunately do not immediately apply to the general \textsc{MaxQP SDP} setting.
+The main message is that these unfortunately do not immediately apply to the general \textsc{MaxQP SDP} setting, especially for random signed matrices.

 The main classical bottleneck behind Algorithm~\ref{alg:HU} is computing matrix exponentials.
 Dimension reduction techniques, like Johnson-Lindenstrauss, can sometimes considerably speed up this process, see e.g.~\cite{Arora2007}.
-There, Arora and Kale apply this idea to solve the MAXCUT SDP up to a multiplicative error of $\cO(\epsilon nd)$ in time $\tcO(nd)$ for a $d$ regular graph on $n$ vertices.
+There, Arora and Kale apply this idea to solve the \textsc{MaxCut SDP} up to a multiplicative error of $\cO(\epsilon nd)$ in time $\tcO(nd)$ for a $d$ regular graph on $n$ vertices.
 Moreover, sparsification techniques~\cite{1911.07306} can be used to bring this complexity down to $\tcO(n)$ in the adjacency list model and $\tcO(\min(nd,n^{1.5}d^{-1}))$ in the adjacency matrix input model.
 Note that the \textsc{MaxCut SDP} is just an instance of the \textsc{MaxQP SDP}, as both have the same constraints.
-The only difference is that the \textsc{MaxQP SDP} has the further constraint that the target matrix is the weighted adjacency matrix of a graph and, thus, has positive entries.
+The only difference is that the \textsc{MaxCut SDP} has the additional structure that the target matrix is the weighted adjacency matrix of a graph and, thus, has positive entries.
 The extra assumption of non-negative entries is a key ingredient behind the fastest approximate \textsc{MaxCUT SDP} solvers which would outperform the main results of this work.
 It is therefore worthwhile to discuss why these ideas do not readily extend to more general problem instances.

 First, note that the fact that the entries of the target matrix has positive entries is crucial for the soundness of the oracle presented in~\cite[Theorem 5.2]{Arora2007}.
 This already rules out the possibility of directly applying their methods to \textsc{MAXQP} if the matrix $A$ has negative entries.
 The second crucial observation of~\cite{Arora2007} is that it is possible to rewrite the \textsc{MaxCut SDP} as: